de-dust-enjoyer/age_of_pixel_pygame/README.md

 small remake of the iconic age of war game

-if you want to play it, python must be installed and you also need to have pygame
+if you want to play it, python and pygame must be installed

 after installing python open console and type:

 pip install pygame

-if this doesnt work type:

-pip3 install pygame

-the purpose of this project is to teach myself python while builbing a fun little game.

-I am aware that the code quality is quite poor because this is my first project am I am still a beginner.
+remember that this is an unfinished project and I am still a beginner so be ready to encounter some bugs or bad performance

-I am open for feedback :)
+this is my first "big" project with pygame

+also thanks for playing